 Your garage doors are the biggest openings on your home.
 They are vulnerable and susceptible to damage if not properly secured.
 Both wind gusts as well as flying debri can cause damage to individual panels of the door, loosen the door from the track or even cause the door to be removed from the track.
 So this can result in damage to items inside your garage.
 It can also allow water intrusion.
 Lastly, the opening may cause your garage or even your home to become pressurized creating potential structural or roof issues.

 In turn, you want to make sure you hurricane proof your home’s garage doors.
 In order to secure them there are a few options.
-You can either install impact garage doors, install hurricane panels or shutters over the door, or retrofit vertical braces on your regular garage door.
+You can either install impact garage doors, install hurricane panels or shutters over the door.
+Or you can retrofit vertical braces on your regular garage door.
 An impact garage door will be the easiest for preparation.
 Hurricane panels or shutters are a good option if you don’t want to install a new door.
 And bracing may be a good option if you don’t have time to replace your door.

 3. Hurricane proof your home’s exterior entry doors

-Like your windows your doors will be vulnerable to a hurricane’s severe wind gusts and flying objects.
-You want to ensure you hurricane your entry doors to prevent damage or pressure build up inside your home.
+Similar to your windows your doors will be vulnerable to a hurricane’s severe wind and flying objects.
+You want to ensure you hurricane proof your entry doors to prevent damage or pressure build up inside your home.

 When it comes to hurricane proofing your entry doors you have a few options.
 You can install new, impact rated entry doors.
 Or you can install hurricane shutters or storm panels on the exterior of your entry doors.
 The shutters and panels will create a barrier between the elements and your door.